xavierloeraflores/wgu-capstone/project_management/Project-Proposal-Plan.md

 ## Timeline

-The project timeline forecast the development process for each milestone step along with the deliverables for each of the milestones.
-Overall, the project is expected to be complete in in about 3 months or about 90 days.
+The project timeline forecasts the development process for each milestone step along with the deliverables for each of the milestones.
+Overall, the project is expected to be completed in about 3 months or about 90 days.
 The project timeline is as follows:

 Sprint Timeline Overview:
 |Sprint| Dates | Task |